These roasted turkey legs are perfect anytime and work especially well for small Thanksgiving gatherings.

 Scroll down to the recipe card for detailed instructions.
 Here's an overview of the steps for making this recipe:

-Place the turkey legs on a greased rack fitted into a rimmed baking sheet (it's a good idea to line the baking sheet with foil for easy cleanup).
+Place the turkey drumsticks on a greased rack fitted into a rimmed baking sheet (it's a good idea to line the baking sheet with foil for easy cleanup).
 Spray them with avocado oil.

 Roast the turkey uncovered for 20 minutes in a preheated 450°F oven.
-Loosely cover the turkey pieces with foil and keep roasting them until they reach an internal temperature of 165°F. For medium drumsticks, this should take about 30 more minutes.
+Loosely cover the turkey drumsticks with foil and keep roasting them until they reach an internal temperature of 160°F. For medium drumsticks, this should take about 30 more minutes.
 Let them rest, still covered in foil, for 10 minutes, then serve.

-This recipe was written for medium turkey legs weighing about 10 ounces each.
-If yours are much bigger - some are as big as a pound each - you will need to bake them for longer at a lower temperature.
+You'll need to adjust the oven temperature and time to the size of the turkey pieces.
+The method of roasting for a short time at a high temperature is perfect for medium legs weighing about 10 ounces each.
+If yours are much bigger - around a pound each - bake them for longer at a lower temperature.

 Recipe FAQs